2.19 Provision and Contingent Liabilities

 i) Liabilities

 Interest rate risk is the risk that the fair value or future cash flows of a financial Assets/Liabilities because of changes in market interest rates.
 The company is exposed to interest rate risk because funds are borrowed at both fixed and floating interest rates.
 Interest rate risk is measured by using the cash flow sensitivity for changes in variable interest rate.
-The borrowings of the company are principally denominated in rupees and US dollars with a mix of fixed and floating rates of interest.
-The Company has exposure to interest rate risk, arising principally on changes in marginal cost of fund based lending rate (MCLR) and SOFR rates.
+The borrowings of the company are principally denominated in rupees, US dollars and Euros with a mix of fixed and floating rates of interest.
+The Company has exposure to interest rate risk, arising principally on changes in marginal cost of fund based Repo rates and SOFR Rates.

 (a) The Company does not have any Benami property, further no proceeding has been initiated or pending against the company for holding any Benami Property.